michaelrsweet/michaelrsweet.github.com/codedoc/index.md

 layout: project
 ---

-Codedoc is a documentation generator that scans the specified C and C++ source files to produce an XML representation of globally accessible classes, constants, enumerations, functions, structures, typedefs, unions, and variables - the XML file is updated as necessary.
+Codedoc is a general-purpose utility which scans HTML, markdown, C, and C++ source files to produce EPUB, HTML, and man page documentation that can be read by humans.
+Unlike popular C/C++ documentation generators like Doxygen or Javadoc, Codedoc uses in-line comments rather than comment headers, allowing for more "natural" code documentation.
+Additional markdown documentation content can be included to make the generated documentation even more useful and complete.

-By default, a HTML representation of the XML file is written to the standard output.
-Codedoc also supports generating man pages and EPUB books.
+Codedoc was originally bundled with the Mini-XML library as the `mxmldoc` utility.

 Codedoc is licensed under the Apache License Version 2.0.
 Please do provide feedback and report bugs to the Github project page so that everyone can